Trail sites are located across 1,300 miles and 5 states. The Trail is administered by the NPS office located at:

-Protect the Your Trail Heritage
+Protect the Trail

 To foster trail preservation, do not use metal detectors, dig at sites, collect artifacts, or remove anything.
 Please respect these historic places.